Rovinj Old Town with colourful houses on the Adriatic

 Frequently Asked Questions about Rovinj

-One to two days is perfect for Rovinj.
-A full day covers the Old Town, the Church of St. Euphemia, the harbour, and a beach visit.
-With a second day, you can explore the Zlatni Rt forest park, take a boat trip to the nearby islands, or do an Istrian wine and truffle tasting excursion.
+One to two days is enough for Rovinj.
+A full day covers the Old Town, the Church of St. Euphemia, the harbour and a beach visit.
+With a second day you can explore the Zlatni Rt (Golden Cape) forest park, take a boat trip to the nearby islands or add an Istrian wine and truffle excursion.
 Rovinj also works well as a half-day stop on an Istria road trip.

-Rovinj is considered Croatia's most romantic and photogenic town.
-It is known for its colourful Italian-influenced Old Town perched on a peninsula, the Church of St. Euphemia with its iconic bell tower, a thriving art scene with galleries on every corner, excellent Istrian cuisine (seafood, truffles, olive oil), and the beautiful Zlatni Rt (Golden Cape) nature park.
+Rovinj is widely considered Croatia's most romantic and most photogenic coastal town.
+It is known for its colourful Italian-influenced Old Town on a peninsula, the Church of St. Euphemia with its bell tower, a strong art scene with galleries on every corner, excellent Istrian cuisine (seafood, truffles, olive oil), and the Zlatni Rt (Golden Cape) nature park.

-May-June and September-October offer warm weather (20-27°C), swimmable seas, and far fewer tourists than peak summer.
-July and August are hot and very busy, with accommodation prices at their highest.
-Rovinj is also pleasant in spring (April) when the town is quiet and the surrounding countryside is green and wildflower-filled.
+May–June and September–October offer warm weather (20–27°C), a swimmable sea and far fewer visitors than peak summer.
+July and August are hot and busy, with accommodation prices at their highest.
+Spring (April) is pleasant and very quiet, with green countryside and wildflowers around the town.

 They are quite different.
-Rovinj is smaller, more intimate, and has a strong Italian-Istrian character with world-class food (truffles, olive oil, seafood).
-Dubrovnik is grander with its famous city walls and larger-scale attractions.
+Rovinj is smaller and more intimate, with a strong Italian-Istrian character and excellent food (truffles, olive oil, seafood).
+Dubrovnik is grander, with its famous city walls and larger-scale sights.
 Rovinj is generally less crowded and more affordable.
-Many travellers love both — Rovinj for the relaxed charm and food, Dubrovnik for the dramatic setting and history.
+Many travellers visit both — Rovinj for the relaxed charm, Dubrovnik for the dramatic setting and history.

-Rovinj is in Istria, Croatia's culinary heartland.
-Must-try dishes include truffle pasta (fuzi with truffles), fresh seafood (especially the Adriatic scampi), Istrian boškarin beef, and manestra (a hearty bean and corn stew).
-Do not miss Istrian olive oil and local wines — Malvazija (white) and Teran (red).
-The daily fish market on the harbour is a highlight.
+Rovinj sits in Istria, Croatia's culinary heartland.
+Signature dishes include fuži with truffles, fresh Adriatic scampi, Istrian boškarin beef and manestra (a bean and corn stew).
+Istrian olive oil is excellent, and the local wines to try are Malvazija (white) and Teran (red).
+The daily fish market on the harbour is worth a stop.

 Powered by GetYourGuide